 2 green chilies, seeded and chopped – I omitted this

-1. Lightly roast the cashew nuts in a wok over medium fire.
-Stir often to prevent burning for about 5-10 minutes or until lightly golden.
-Set aside to cool completely.
+1. Lightly toast the cashew nuts in a wok until lightly golden.
+Set aside.

-2. Heat 100ml oil in a wok to fry the garlic until fragrant and golden.
-Dish out garlic and fry shallots in the same oil until crisp and golden.
-Remove and set aside.
+2. Heat 100ml oil in a wok.
+Fry garlic until aromatic and golden.
+Dish out and then repeat the same with shallots.
+Place fried shallots in another bowl and set aside.

-3. In the same oil, saute lemongrass and belacan.
+3. With the same oil, saute lemongrass and belacan.
 Add more cooking oil if necessary.

-4. In a bowl, mix tamarind pulp into the thin coconut milk with the tamarind pulp and strain the mixture before adding to the wok.
+4. In a bowl, mix tamarind pulp into the thin coconut milk.
+Strain mixture and add to the wok.
 Bring mixture to the boil.
-If there’s any lumpy belacan, use the wok turner to break up any lumpy shrimp paste.
-Now give the mixture a taste, add salt to taste.
+If there’s any lumpy belacan, use the wok turner to break it up.
+Now give the mixture a taste, add salt if necessary.

-5. Add in the prawns and stir until cooked before adding in the thick coconut milk and half the fried garlic and shallots.
-Mix well and dish out.
+5. Add prawns and once cooked, add thick coconut milk and half the amount of fried garlic and shallots.
+Mix until combined and plate out.

 6. Garnish with chili, cashew nuts and the remaining garlic and shallots.
 Serve warm.